rails/rails/guides/source/security.md

 #### Adding a Nonce

-If you are considering 'unsafe-inline', consider using nonces instead.
-[Nonces provide a substantial improvement](https://www.w3.org/TR/CSP3/#security-nonces) over 'unsafe-inline' when implementing a Content Security Policy on top of existing code.
+If you are considering `'unsafe-inline'`, consider using nonces instead.
+[Nonces provide a substantial improvement](https://www.w3.org/TR/CSP3/#security-nonces) over `'unsafe-inline'` when implementing a Content Security Policy on top of existing code.

 ```ruby